Detailed Itinerary 2014

 vibrant city at leisure.
 VBT provides you with City Information in your Final

-Travel Booklet that includes recommendations about what to see and do in
+Travel Booklet, which includes recommendations about what to see and do in

 Day 10 - Depart for U.S.